Paweł Kontny: Burial

 After three days, after the war front had moved west, the townspeople exhumed Kontny's body and took it to the local church.
 On 8 February 1945, a proper funeral was held.
 Despite difficulties in travel and communication because of the war, a large crowd gathered for the funeral, including ten priests.
 The main celebrant of the mass was Fr.
 Jan Wodarz.
 The homilist was Fr.
 Jan Klyczka.
 Kontny was buried in the local cemetery in Lędziny near St. Anne's church.
 Inscribed on his headstone is a quote alluding with St. John's Gospel.
 "Like a good shepherd, he gave his life for his sheep."

 Cause for Beatification

 Calls for his beatification began soon after his death.
 Due to the Communist regime in Poland after World War II, no work was initially undertaken to open a cause for beatification.
-After the fall of the Communism, the Society of Christ has sought to open a cause for his beatification, adding his profile to the newly opening group cause for "Martyrs of the East (Communism 1917-1989)."
+After the fall of Communism, the Society of Christ sought to open a cause for his beatification, adding his profile to the newly opening group cause for "Martyrs of the East (Communism 1917-1989)."
 This cause is still being prepared.

 Among many acts to commemorate Kontny's sacrifice and death, a street was named after him in Lędziny.